uviclibraries/html-css/act-1.md

     -   Applying style to your HTML code should be done in CSS files, but sometimes making changes in the HTML file can be helpful.
 For example, the `<del></del>` and `<ins></ins>` tags can be helpful to highlight specific text.
 The `<del>` tag puts a line through the text and the `<ins>` tag underlines text.
     -   HTML tags can be put around any text that shows up in the browser.
 These tags don't have to encompass the whole text, it doesn't even have to cover a whole word.
 Say I wanted the following text to be typed out in a paragraph:
     -   This is <strong>important</strong>.
 This is <strong><ins>very</ins> important.</strong> Thank <ins>you!</ins>
-        -   We have 2 words in bold, 1 word underlined, and 1 word underlined & in bold.
+        -   We have 2 words in bold, 1 word underlined, and 1 word underlined and in bold.
 Let’s look at what that would look like in HTML, with tags:
     -   `<p>This is <strong>important</strong>.
 This is <strong><ins>very</ins> important.</strong> Thank <ins>you!</ins></p>`
         -   Notice where the spaces and full stops are.
 With so many tags, it can be easy to forget to add important content in the right places.
     -   Try some more tags that alter HTML text in the following ways: